 If you're on a paid plan, Toggl will also calculate how much your billable hours are worth.
 You can set a general hourly rate (or define a different rate for each user and project), and Toggl will automatically calculate everything.

-You can also set project budget in form of a time estimate.
-Then, as you track time, you can see which projects are near or over the budget, and get an alert via email.
+You can also set a project budget in the form of a time estimate.
+Then, as you track time, you can see which projects are near or over the budget and get an alert via email.

-For budget tracking, Toggl doesn't offer as much features as Harvest for example.
+For budget tracking, Toggl doesn't offer as many features as Harvest for example.
 You can't set a budget for money, only time.
 Recurring projects also are not supported.

 Although Toggl is not a project management tool, it does offer some basic project management features.
 For example, you can create tasks (which work like sub-projects), assign them to team members, and mark them as done.
-For more project management features, you're gonna need to use a dedicated tool.
+Be sure that this option doesn't come with the free plan.